Key takeaways

 What controls are expected by auditors around settlement files and mappings?

 Auditors expect versioned mappings, maker checker approval for any change, complete storage of raw files with checksums, and reproducible transformations.
-They also expect invoice to settlement fee reconciliation and traceable GST computations.
-AI Accountant provides mapping history, approvals, and immutable file archives to satisfy these tests.
+They also require invoice to settlement fee reconciliation and traceable GST computations with RRN or ARN linkages for ITC claims above five crore annually (2026 update).

 How do I avoid double counting gateway fees when I receive both settlement files and monthly invoices?

-Design a single source of truth, either book fees from settlement files and reconcile to invoices as a control, or book from invoices and net off in settlements with clearing entries.
-Put duplicate detection on, any fee line already booked should not be posted again.
-AI Accountant flags fee lines that have already been recognized against an invoice.
+Design a single source of truth: either book fees from settlement files and reconcile to invoices as a control, or book from invoices and net off in settlements with clearing entries.
+Use file hash based duplicate detection so any fee line already booked does not post again.